-Ayers Rock (known as Uluru now) is one of Australia’s most famous tourist icons in central Australia.
+Ayers Rock (officially known as Uluru now) is one of Australia’s most famous tourist icons in central Australia.
 But what is Ayers Rock?

 There is no other known geological feature in the world exactly like it, so it’s certainly considered a natural wonder and attracts the crowds to prove it.